simov/markdown-viewer/README.md

 ## Header Detection

-When this option is enabled the extension will check for the `text/markdown` and `text/x-markdown` *content-type* header before trying to match the path:
+When this option is enabled the extension will check for the presence of the `text/markdown` and `text/x-markdown` *content-type* header before trying to match the path:

 ![header-detection]